Outside of my day job as a project manager for a construction company, I am an avid gamer with a great passion for "Call of Duty."

 The second possible location for the Mystery Box is in the same corner as Double Tap.
 It is across from the Rare Book Store.

 Town Grief is unique due to the lava, EMP Grenades, lack of Wall Weapons, and Galvaknuckles.
 Players tend to concentrate more on the Mystery Box.
 This results in players being more aggressive when the other team is using the Mystery Box.
-When using the Mystery Box you should expect the other team to stab you, throw grenades at the Mystery Box, attempt to block the Mystery Box, and EMP the Mystery Box.
-When EMPs are thrown at the Mystery Box they will also affect either Double Tap or Quick Revive, making these perks unavailable for 1.5 minutes.
+When using the Mystery Box, you should expect the other team to stab you, throw grenades at the Mystery Box, attempt to block the Mystery Box, and EMP the Mystery Box.
+When EMPs are thrown at the Mystery Box, they will also affect either Double Tap or Quick Revive, making these perks unavailable for 1.5 minutes.

-EMP Grenades are also often used to EMP the Pack-A-Punch machine.
+EMP Grenades are also often used to EMP the Pack-a-Punch machine.
 This normally takes place when a player attempts to upgrade their weapon.
 Shutting down the machine after a weapon has been added will result in the loss of that weapon and the 5000 points spent to upgrade it.

 A common strategy on this map is to EMP Jugger-Nog.
 The team that shuts down Jugger-Nog will normally run to an area they think they can control, such as the Double-Tap Area.
 This is often combined with shutting down Quick Revive, which will make it difficult for the other team to pick up downed players.
 This strategy works best when the other team is not expecting it.

 Galvaknuckles and lava also play a large part in this map.
 Players with the Galvaknuckles can push other players by punching them with the knuckles.
-This will force the player off of structures, into trains, and sometime into the lava.
+This will force the player off of structures, into trains, and sometimes into the lava.
 Unlike the knife, the Galvaknuckles have the ability to push a player even when they are crouched.
 This allows the team to interrupt your revive even when crouched.
 You can avoid this by going prone, but are then vulnerable to an enemy jumping on you, which could cause both you and them to go down.

 What You Need To Know